-Welcome to 748 Connolly Drive, a beautifully maintained colonial in the desirable Sage Hill neighborhood within the Dallastown School District and offering the benefit of no HOA.
-This spacious home blends comfort and functionality across three finished levels.
-The main floor features 9-foot ceilings, hardwood flooring, and a formal living room with an electric fireplace.
-The large eat-in kitchen opens to the dining area and provides direct access to the deck—ideal for everyday living or entertaining.
-Completing the main level is a second living area with recessed lighting, a dedicated office, a laundry room, and a half bath conveniently located off the garage.
-The upper level includes a private primary suite with a walk-in closet, soaking tub, double vanity, and walk-in shower.
-Three additional bedrooms and a full hall bath offer ample space for family or guests.
-The lower level provides a versatile fifth bedroom that can also serve as a recreation area, home gym, or flex space.
-A separate storage room and a rough-in for a future bathroom add convenience and potential for customization.
-Outside, enjoy a fenced backyard, 10x12 deck, and a beautifully designed paver patio with scenic views.
-Additional features include an attached two-car garage with epoxy flooring, a new water heater, and a 1-year home warranty for added peace of mind.
-This move-in-ready property is a must-see.
+Welcome to 748 Connolly Drive — a beautifully maintained, freshly painted colonial nestled in the highly desirable Sage Hill neighborhood within the Dallastown School District, and best of all, no HOA.
+This spacious home offers the perfect blend of comfort, style, and functionality across three finished levels.
+The main floor features impressive 9-foot ceilings, rich hardwood flooring, and a formal living room highlighted by a cozy electric fireplace.
+The expansive eat-in kitchen flows seamlessly into the dining area and provides direct access to the deck, creating an ideal space for both everyday living and effortless entertaining.
+A second living area with recessed lighting, a dedicated office, convenient laundry room, and half bath complete this thoughtfully designed level.
+Upstairs, the private primary suite serves as a relaxing retreat with a walk-in closet, soaking tub, double vanity, and walk-in shower.
+Three additional bedrooms and a full hall bath provide ample space for family or guests.
+The finished lower level adds exceptional versatility, featuring a fifth bedroom that can easily function as a recreation room, home gym, or flexible living space.
+A separate storage room and rough-in for a future bathroom offer added convenience and potential.
+Step outside to enjoy the fenced backyard, 10x12 deck, and beautifully designed paver patio with scenic views — perfect for relaxing or hosting gatherings.
+Additional highlights include an attached two-car garage with epoxy flooring, a new water heater, and a 1-year home warranty for added peace of mind.
+Move-in ready and truly inviting, this home is a must-see.
 Schedule your showing today.

 Roam is your trusted partner for affordable home ownership.
 We help manage the assumption process from start to finish, enabling homebuyers to easily purchase their next home with a low-interest rate mortgage attached.